Abhiramchitturi/amazon-clone/README.md

 # amazon-clone
-This is done only for me practicing myh css skills
+This is done only for me practicing my css skills